murvinlai/require-loader/README.md

 ## Use cases

-One of the use cases is the for loading multiple configs for different domains from a directory.
+One of the use cases is for loading multiple configs for different domains from a directory.
 See test example "hosts.js".
 It uses express.js and load different website "app" from the hosts-loader folder.

 ```js